Definitive-Pokemon/Pokemon-Rekindled-Red/README.md

 * Testing and debugging: Thirteen & Elwin
 * Novel code and engine changes: Elwin
 * Regigigas sprites: [MrDollSteak and other contributors from this PC thread](https://www.pokecommunity.com/threads/sugimori-palettes-the-ds-style-64x64-pok%C3%A9mon-sprite-resource.336945/)
+* Regigigas overworld sprite: Dragoon for ripping from HG/SS and Elwin for further modification
 * members of the pret discord server, for helping with technical questions and feedback

 ## Questions